joshelvn11/developer-docs/django/Project Guide/07 Static Files and Media.md

 ### Step 4: Use Static Files in Templates

-To use static files in your templates, first load the `{% static %}` template tag:
+To use static files in your templates, first load the `{% static %}` template tag at the top of your template.
+You can then load static files as follows.
+We'll add the following code the `base.html` as we want it to be used on every page on our site.

 ```html
 {% load static %}